MusicPlayerDaemon/MPD/doc/user.rst

 Zeroconf
 ~~~~~~~~

-If Zeroconf support (`Avahi <http://avahi.org/>`_ or Apple's Bonjour) was enabled at compile time with :option:`--with-zeroconf=...`, :program:`MPD` can announce its presence on the network.
-The following settings control this feature:
+If Zeroconf support (`Avahi <http://avahi.org/>`_ or Apple's Bonjour)
+was enabled at compile time with :option:`-Dzeroconf=...`,
+:program:`MPD` can announce its presence on the network.
+The following
+settings control this feature:

 .. list-table::
    :widths: 20 80